 2 Pet. iii.
-15.--- 'And account that the long-suffering of our Lord is salvation.'

-The apparent long delay of the anxiously looked-for coming of the Lord must have been disquieting to persecuted Christians longing for the expected hour of relief and redress.
+15.---'And account that the long-suffering of our Lord is salvation.'
+The apparent long delay of the anxiously lookedfor coming of the Lord must have been disquieting to persecuted Christians longing for the expected hour of relief and redress.
 Their cry went up to heaven, 'How long, O Lord, holy and true?'
 Yet this very delay had a gracious aspect; it was 'long-suffering,' makroqumia; not 'slackness,' but 'unwillingness that any should perish.'
 Exactly in accordance with this is our Lord's parable of the importunate widow, which has relation to this very case.
-There were have the same delay in the execution of judgment through the long-suffering [makroqumia] of God; the consequent trial of the faith and patience of the saints; their appeal to the judgment of God for redress; and the exhortation to diligence: 'Men ought always to pray, and not to faint' (Luke xviii.
-1- 8).
+There were have the same delay in the execution of judgment through the long-suffering [makroqumia] 2 Pet. iii.
+13.---'Nevertheless we, according to his of God; the consequent trial of the faith and patience redress; and the exhortation to diligence: 'Men ought always to pray, and not to faint' (Luke xviii.
+1-8).
+Allusion Of St. Peter To St. Paul's Teaching Concerning The Parousia 2 Pet. iii.
+15, 16.---'Even as our beloved brother Paul also, according to the wisdom given unto him, hath written unto you; as also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, as they do also the other scriptures, unto their own destruction.'
+This allusion to the epistles of St. Paul suggests several important inferences.